 Current theories of semantics assume that meaning is assigned compositionally, that is to say, that the meaning of a linguistic expression is a function of the meaning of its parts.
 For example, to obtain the semantics of an S, we must combine the semantics of its constituent NP and VP, and the semantics of these will, in turn, be composed of the semantics of their constituents.
 It follows that we can associate semantic rules with grammar rules.
-Grammar rules asy how an expression is made up of subexpressions; the corresponding semantic rule will say how the semantics of the expressions is made up of the semantics of its subexpressions.
+Grammar rules say how an expression is made up of subexpressions; the corresponding semantic rule will say how the semantics of the semantics of its subexpressions.
 In most NLP systems, the semantics is represented explicitly in some logic.